Path to Mars: Building an Island of the Future

 - Are there other sites that could work as testing grounds for Mars settlement technologies?

-- What other technologies could be tested to ensure self-sufficiency of a colony population?
+- What other technologies could be tested to ensure self-sufficiency of a settlement population?

-- What can Newfoundland’s history as an isolated colony also teach us about how to approach building and maintaining a successful colony on Mars?
+- What can Newfoundland’s history as an isolated community also teach us about how to approach building and maintaining a successful community on Mars?